dxw/playbook/_includes/sections/working-here/your-pay-pension-and-other-benefits.md

 ##### Pay

-Within the 12 month period, a person will receive:
+Within any rolling 12 month period, a person will receive:

 - full pay for the first 12 days of sickness absence
 - half pay (but no less than living wage) for the next 8 days of sickness